 eHow may earn compensation through affiliate links in this tutorial.

 Add 1 tablespoon of baking soda to 1 1/2 cups of warm water and stir well.

 Slowly add 1/4 cup of vinegar to the water and baking soda mixture.
 Let bubbling die down, then add essential oils if you like.
 The essential oils help clean a little more and also add a nice scent to the cleaner.
-Add spray nozzle and shake well before each use.
+Add the mixture to the spray bottle and shake well before each use.